DeSciL/Qualtrics/Panel/Panel.md

 |...             | ...             |

-#### 6. Dispay exit codes

-Turkers arrive on your survey with one of the links in Survey1-AccessCodes.csv.
-At the end of the survey you have to display a message that contains the corresponding exit code.

-- See the file [Checkout](Checkout.md) for instructions on how to setup a 'Custom end of survey message'.

-#### 7. Misc
+#### 7. Submit

+Submit the codelist together with the HIT Ticket to DeSciL Staff

 Contact DeSciL staff for fully unattended code exchange via WebService calls.
-This makes only sense, however, if you have a high number surveys to deploy or if you do real-time gaming.
+However, this makes only sense, if you have a high number surveys to deploy or if you do real-time gaming.